hning86/azuremlps/README.md

-# PowerShell Commandlets for Azure Machine Learning Studio & Web Service APIs
+# Hai: PowerShell Commandlets for Azure Machine Learning Studio & Web Service APIs
 ## Introduction
 This is a preview of PowerShell Commandlet Library for Azure Machine Learning.
 It allows you to interact with Azure Machine Learning Workspace, or Workspace for short.
 The supported operations are: